October 14 & 15, 2020

 In Missouri, unwanted medication is too often left in cabinets for years, flushed, or thrown directly in the trash and enters landfill leachate that cannot be filtered from wastewater treatment plants.
 Pharmaceutical stewardship involves the safe storage and disposal of these medications.

-All stakeholders interested in Missouri pharmaceutical stewardship are invited to join the Missouri Product Stewardship Council (MO PSC), in partnership with the Product Stewardship Institute, for a virtual summit on Pharmaceuticals Stewardship October 14-15, 2020.
+All stakeholders interested in Missouri pharmaceutical stewardship were invited to join the Missouri Product Stewardship Council (MO PSC), in partnership with the Product Stewardship Institute, for a virtual summit on Pharmaceuticals Stewardship October 14-15, 2020.

-For two days, we will have an engaged conversation with representatives from the public health community, social services, prevention experts, pharmacists, wastewater treatment facilities, environmental organizations, tribal communities, opioid crisis experts and activists, health professionals, and law enforcement agencies.
+For two days, we will had an engaged conversation with representatives from the public health community, social services, prevention experts, pharmacists, wastewater treatment facilities, environmental organizations, tribal communities, opioid crisis experts and activists, health professionals, and law enforcement agencies.